-Being as a Chinese, my mom used to rent videotapes from Hong Kong’s TVB.
+Being as a Chinese-Canadian, my mom used to rent videotapes from Hong Kong’s TVB.
 Ranging from dramas to music shows, it’s been ingrained since I was young.

 How did I become hooked on Cantopop?
 I would say that the Hong Kong Handover in 1997 affected me because I had relatives living there and my parents were from there.
 I didn’t want to lose that part of my cultural heritage.
 It wasn’t until towards the end of high school where I was listening to Hong Kong radio on the Internet and my love of radio came back in a different approach.

 In my University phase, I still kept listening to the classic Cantopop songs and some newer music.
 2003 struck when Leslie Cheung and Anita Mui died and the Cantopop industry was never the same since.
 In the mid-2000s, I was not able to listen to one of the popular Hong Kong radio stations because of the audio streaming and switching to the Mac computers.